cepalium/daily-coding-problems/README.md

 ### #15

 Given a stream of elements too large to store in memory, pick a random element from the stream with uniform probability.

 ---

+### #16

+You run an e-commerce website and want to record the last N order ids in a log.
+Implement a data structure to accomplish this, with the following API:

+record(order_id): adds the order_id to the log get_last(i): gets the ith last element from the log. i is guaranteed to be smaller than or equal to N.
+You should be as efficient with time and space as possible.

+---